 Egyptian Dessert - Sahleb

-Egypt’s sweet warm drink and my personal favorite – A luscious treat that’ll warm you right up!
+Egypt’s sweet warm and thick drink is my personal favorite – A luscious treat that’ll warm you right up!
+It can be served in a cup or, more often, in a glass like a milkshake.

 Sahlab can be conveniently made with instant sachets that already contain this powder and other ingredients like vanilla, sugar, and cinnamon.

-You can have some fun with it and add the toppings that you like, me personally I love it with banana and strawberries.
+You can have some fun with it and add the toppings that you like, me personally I love it with banana, mango, or strawberries.

 For me, it’s the best Egyptian dessert there is and my go-to treat.